 Many people don’t know this, but Peugeot is the world’s oldest car brand.

-Peugeot has a hard earned reputation for ride and handling, and with their sporty models, that reputation extends to grace and pace.
-The inevitable comparison to Peugeot’s venerable 205GTI could damage both name plates were it not for the fact that the 208GTI is such an excellent car.
+Peugeot has a hard earned reputation for ride and handling.
+With their sporty models, that reputation extends to grace and pace.
+The inevitable comparison to Peugeot’s venerable 205GTI could damage both name plates were it not for the fact that the 208GTI is such a peach.

 The 208GTI’s metal work is handsome.